patrickcapaldo/patrickcapaldo.github.io/_posts/2024-12-03-exploronomics.md

 I'm making a tool, just for fun, to help get a feel of the economics of the countries of the world.

 Check it out [here!](https://patrickcap.github.io/exploronomics/){:target="_blank"}

+## Globe Model

+I did initially try to create my own 3D model of the Earth using primitive shapes linking this to a downloadable JSON file of the all the borders of every country in the world like [this](https://geojson-maps.kyd.au/).

+However, this proved to be quite difficult and buggy and was probably going to take a very long time to get working at a minimum, let alone optimising for performance on client-side.
+Note that this page contains only a frontend as GitHub Pages can only serve static content, meaning no backend server can run alongside the frontend.
+So all the computation must be done on client-side.

+I stumbled across [this](https://observablehq.com/@michael-keith/draggable-globe-in-d3) draggable globe in D3.js by Michael Keith which was exactly what I was looking for and so I simply linked to this in my code.